GStreamer/gstreamer/sdk-legal-information.md

 API,  requires permission by the copyright holder of the library when the two pieces are distributed together.

-In all cases, since most of the software we include in the SDK is under the LGPL, this permission is granted once for all, subject to compliance with the conditions set out by it.
+In all cases, since most of the software we include in GStreamer is under the LGPL, this permission is granted once for all, subject to compliance with the conditions set out by it.
 Therefore, the problem only arises when you want to use GPL libraries to make non-GPL applications, and you